Before we get started, make sure you’ve read Is a balance transfer right for you? It covers off the basics.

 1. Balance transfers are not instant

 Transferring your balance can take a while—usually around two to four weeks.
-During this time, your old card will still be active.
-You'll need to keep up your payments until the transfer takes place, otherwise you might end up paying extra fees and interest.
+During this time, you'll need to keep up your payments in accordance with the old card’s terms and conditions; otherwise you might end up paying extra fees and interest.

 3. Special interest rates end

-If there’s a special offer—with a promotional or introductory rate— attached to the credit card, it’ll only last for the promotional period.
+If there’s a special offer—with a promotional rate— attached to the card, it will usually only last for a set period.
 Make sure you know how long you've got left on your promotional rate before the interest on your balance transfer goes up.
-Obviously it’s best if you can pay it off before the promotional rate ends.
+Obviously it’s best to pay it off before the promotional rate ends.

-Also check how your bank calculates interest at the end of the special rate period.
-With us, after the promotional period or introductory rate, unpaid balance transfers will revert to the cash advance rate.
+Also check how your bank calculates interest at the end of the promotional rate period.
+With us, after the promotional period, any unpaid balance transfer amounts will revert to the card’s standard cash advance rate.
 Be sure to read the fine print.

 You can see interest rates for our credit cards in our credit card comparison table.

-If you've transferred a credit card balance to your NAB credit card, you won't have interest-free days while you have a balance transfer.
+If you've transferred a credit card balance to your NAB credit card, you won’t have interest-free days on purchases while you have a balance transfer.
 We calculate interest on your balance transfer (at the promotional rate) from the first day you make the transfer.
-When the promotional rate ends, any unpaid balance transfers will revert to the cash advance rate.
+When the promotional rate ends, any unpaid balance transfers will revert to the card’s standard cash advance rate.

-Interest-free days don't apply for anything (including purchases) until you've paid your transferred balance in full.
-So if you have a balance transfer and you use your credit card for purchases, your card's standard purchase rate will apply, from the day you make the purchase.
+So if you have a balance transfer and you use your credit card for purchases, your card’s standard purchase rate will apply from the day you make the purchase.

-If you've transferred your balance to a new card but can’t get back to zero within the special interest rate period, consider applying for a personal loan.
+If you've transferred your balance to a new card but can’t get back to zero within the promotional interest rate period, consider applying for a personal loan.